Georgia Child Custody Factors Considered by a Judge:

 - Each parent’s involvement in the child’s educational, social and extracurricular activities

-There are two types of custody under Georgia law: physical and legal.
+There are two types of child custody under Georgia law: physical and legal.
 Physical custody determines the parent with whom the child lives.
-Legal custody determines who makes major decisions concerning the child, including the child’s education, health care, extra curricular activities and religious training.
+Legal custody determines who makes major decisions concerning the child, including the child’s education, health care, extracurricular activities, and religious training.

-In Georgia, children who are 14 years or older often make a custody election about which parent they would prefer to live with.
-However, a judge can overrule the custody election if the judge decides that living with the childs preferred parent is not in the childs best interests.
+In Marietta Georgia, children who are 14 years or older often make a custody election about which parent they would prefer to live with.
+However, a judge can overrule the custody election if the judge decides that living with the children preferred parent is not in the child’s best interests.

 Because of the intricacies of state law, whether you’re seeking sole custody of your child or you’ve agreed to share custody with your former partner, you should consider speaking with a family law attorney prior to your child custody hearing.